spstreets/gtfs_manager/README.md

 Note: Whilst the App should compile for Windows, Mac, and Linux, it has only been tested on Linux, and therefore you may come across problems with the other platforms.

-We suggest you update to the latest version of `rustc` before trying to install Gtfs Manager, to ensure you meet the minimum supported rust version:
+We suggest you update to the latest version of `rustc` before trying to install GTFS Manager, to ensure you meet the minimum supported rust version:

 ```bash
 rustup update